-How should trading venues, APAs and CTPs make data available free of charge 15 minutes after publication and ensure non-discriminatory access to the information?
+How should trading venues, APAs and CTPs make data (pre- and/or post-trade data) available free of charge 15 minutes after publication and ensure non-discriminatory access to the information?
 What practices are not compatible with the requirement to make data available free of charge and ensure non-discriminatory access to the information?

-ESMA expects trading venues, APAs and CTPs to make post-trade data available free of charge 15 minutes after publication in an easily accessible manner for all potential users using a format that can be easily read, used and copied.
-Furthermore, trading venues, APAs and CTPs are required to ensure the non-discriminatory access to post-trade data, including for data made available free of charge.
+ESMA expects trading venues, APAs and CTPs to make post-trade data, as well as pre-trade data, available free of charge 15 minutes after publication in an easily accessible manner for all potential users using a format that can be easily read, used and copied.
+This is without prejudice to Q&A 9(b) which allows, in certain cases, to charge fees or other similar restrictions on data.
+Furthermore, trading venues, APAs and CTPs are required to ensure the non-discriminatory access to pre- and post-trade data, including for data made available free of charge.

 Article 14 of RTS 13 requires APAs and CTPs to publish data in a machine readable way.
-In order to ensure that CTPs can effectively consolidate information published by APAs and trading venues, ESMA expects that trading venues follow similar publication standards and publish data in a machine-readable way.
+In order to ensure that the information published by APAs and trading venues can be effectively and efficiently used by the public, ESMA expects that trading venues follow similar publication standards and publish data in a machine-readable way.
+In addition, APAs, CTPs and trading venues should also provide the data in a format that can be understood by an average reader.